KiMa30/hexlet-js/README.md

-This repo was created reьmotly for hexlet-js learning
+This repo was created for hexlet-js learning.